National-Digital-Twin/ndt-data-catalogue/metadata-ingestion/docs/sources/oracle/oracle.md

 The connector uses the `python-oracledb` driver and supports both thin mode (default, no Oracle client required) and thick mode (requires Oracle client installation).

 As a SQL-based service, the Oracle integration is also supported by our SQL profiler for table and column statistics.

+  ~ © Crown Copyright 2025.
+This work has been developed by the National Digital Twin Programme and is legally attributed to the Department for Business and Trade (UK) as the governing entity.
+  ~
+  ~ Licensed under the Open Government Licence v3.0.

+As a SQL-based service, the Oracle integration is also supported by our SQL profiler.
+See here for more details on configuration.